replit/kaboom/tut/intro.md

 ])
 ```

+Feel free to tweak some parameters and see how it affects what happens on screen.

+In Kaboom, each game object is composed from multiple components.
+Each component will give the game obj certain functionality.

-Kaboom uses a component system to describe our game objects (a game object is basically any item you see on screen, like the player character, a bullet, a rock).
+> A game object is basically any character in the game, like the player character, a bullet, a rock, a cloud

+For example, some component might decide what's the shape, some components might decide if it should subject to gravity, some components might decide what color it is, some component might decide how long it can live.

 ![comps](comps.png)

-If you're having trouble understanding, consider this standard human bean:
+If you're having trouble understanding, consider this Human Bean:

 ![humanbean](humanbean.png)